Donald Neff: Career

-Neff thereafter wrote mainly for Christopher Mayhew’s Middle East International and the Washington Report on Middle East Affairs.
-He authored several books, including a trilogy on the Arab-Israeli conflict.
+Neff thereafter wrote mainly for Middle East International and the Washington Report on Middle East Affairs.
+He authored several books, including a trilogy on the Arab–Israeli conflict.
 Neff died in York, Pennsylvania on May 10, 2015 of heart disease and diabetes, aged 84.

-His Warriors Against Israel, according to Archibald B. Roosevelt argued that Henry Kissinger moved the United States from a role as neutral broker in the Middle East, to one in which it was a partner in a strong alliance with Israel.
+His Warriors Against Israel, according to Archibald B. Roosevelt, argued that Henry Kissinger moved the United States from a role as neutral broker in the Middle East, to one in which it was a partner in a strong alliance with Israel.

 Awards

 In 1980 he received the O.P.C.'s Mary Hemingway Award for best magazine reporting from abroad.